This article explores the relationship between green tea and calories, providing a detailed overview of the topic.[1]

 Effectiveness and Safety

 Research on green tea supplements for weight management has produced mixed results.
-Some studies suggest they may enhance weight loss when combined with diet and exercise15.
+Some studies suggest they may enhance weight loss when combined with diet and exercise.[49]

 However, the effects are generally small.
-A review of 15 studies found that green tea supplements increased weight loss by about 3 pounds over 12 weeks compared to a placebo16.
+A review of 15 studies found that green tea supplements increased weight loss by about 3 pounds over 12 weeks compared to a placebo.[50]

 Safety is an important consideration with green tea supplements.
 While drinking green tea in moderation is safe for most people, high-dose supplements may pose risks:

-- Liver problems: Rare cases of liver damage have been reported with green tea extract supplements17.
+- Liver problems: Rare cases of liver damage have been reported with green tea extract supplements.

 - Caffeine sensitivity: High doses may cause jitters, anxiety, or sleep problems.